ajithrnayak/ajith_blog/content/posts/2022-09-20---how-to-play-ogg-files-on-iOS-with-VLCKit/index.md

 coverImage:
     src: "./blog_cover.png"
     alt: "Blog Cover Image"
-excerpt: "Today I'm going to explain how I was able to implement an audio player for files in.ogg format.
-I recently worked on a meditation app that used.ogg files to stream the meditations.
+excerpt: "Today I'm going to explain how I was able to implement an audio player for files in .ogg format.
+I recently worked on a meditation app that used .ogg files to stream the meditations.
 Let's look at how I approached the implementation, why it was a challenging task, and how one meme lived up to its hype."
 ---

 Today I'm going to explain how I was able to implement an audio player for files in .ogg format.
 I recently worked on a meditation app that used .ogg files to stream the meditations.
 Let's look at how I approached the implementation, why it was a challenging task, and how one meme lived up to its hype.